Combinatorial and Asymptotical Results on the Neighborhood Grid: Iterative Parallelized Procedure

 \section{Iterative Parallelized Procedure}

 A benefit of the neighborhood grid data structure not discussed so far is the straight forward parallelization of an algorithm creating a stable state.
-In this section, we discuss the parallelization of a building algorithm for stable states, investigate its runtime and how iterative procedures can speed up the re-building of a stable state in case of addition or deletion of points.
+In this section, we discuss the parallelization of a building algorithm for stable states and investigate its runtime.